skzv/my-plain-blog/_posts/2021-11-15-gradient-descent.md

 ## The gradient descent algorithm

-The motivation behind gradient descent is intuitive, and I bet you would arrive at the same procedure in an analagous physical situation.
+The motivation behind gradient descent is intuitive, and I bet you would arrive at the same procedure in an analogous physical situation.
 Imagine you find yourself in a thick fog, and you can only see a few feet in front of you and feel the slope of the ground beneath you.
-You are are trying to get to bottom of a valley as quickly as possible.
+You are trying to get to the bottom of a valley as quickly as possible.
 Surely, you won't waste your time walking along a flat slope - or worse, head uphill.
 To descend quickly, you will inspect the slope at your location, and proceed in the direction where the slope is steepest downwards.
-Gradient is a synomym for slope, hence, you would be performing gradient descent.
+Gradient is a synonym for slope, hence, you would be performing gradient descent.
 Conversely, if you were trying to find the top of the hill, you would follow the steepest part of the surface up, wherever you are.
 This is gradient *ascent*.

 ## Gradient
 Gradient is essentially another word for slope.
-Most people will be familiar with finding a slope in a 1 dimensional situation.
-In 1-D, since one can only proceed either forwards or backwards, the slope is clearly defined.
+Most people will be familiar with finding a slope in a 1-dimensional situation.
+In 1-D, since one can only proceed either forward or backward, the slope is clearly defined.
 However, in higher dimensions - imagine you find yourself on a hike - the slope may have a different value depending on which direction you go.
 How does one define the slope at this point?

-In vector calculus one uses the gradient operator $$\nabla$$, which is a vector of the slopes (or first derivatives) along each dimension.
+In vector calculus, one uses the gradient operator $$\nabla$$, which is a vector of the slopes (or first derivatives) along each dimension.

 {%include math.html content=
 "